 Aloe Vera plant care is fairly simple – it’s one of the low-maintenance plants.
-But even though it’s a difficult-to-kill plant, it still requires certain care and specific conditions to stay healthy and strong.
-Read on to learn how to properly grow Aloe Vera plant.
+Read on to learn everything from the light requirements, watering, soil and repotting to pruning, common problems and how to fight pests and diseases when growing Aloe Vera plant.

 Find a spot with the indirect sun – this spot will be a temporary home for your plant.
 Your next step is to expose Aloe Vera to direct sunlight – only one hour a day.
 You’ll do this by moving the pot to an area with direct sun for one hour daily.
 Repeat this process every morning for one week.
 Once the plant is used to getting one hour of sunshine, go ahead and increase exposure to two hours a day.
 Each week, you’ll increase the length of exposure to direct sun by one hour.
 One hour a day of full sun in the first week, two hours a day of full sun in the second week, and so on.
 Continue increasing the amount of direct sunshine gradually until it’s time to find a new, permanent spot for your Aloe plant.